punchagan/earworm/README.md

    option on `generate.py`.
 When no `--title` is specified, the folder name of the music directory is used as the title.

+3. If the `--base-url` parameter is specified, an `og:image` tag is added to the page, using the latest song's cover image.

 2. Open the `index.html` in your browser to view the playlist locally.

 3. Modify and use the `deploy.sh` script to push the entire `out/`